 Ms. Ahluwalia holds a master's in social work from the University of Delhi in India and a specialist post-masters in Health Services Administration from George Washington University.
 Over a 29-year career in human services, she has progressively moved from case-carrying social work to executive leadership at the state and local levels.

-Dr. Alleyne is an expert on bio-surveillance, informatics, epidemiology, policy and public health.
+Oscar Alleyne is an expert on bio-surveillance, informatics, epidemiology, policy and public health.
+As the former chief of programs and services at the National Association of County and City Health Officials (NACCHO), Dr. Oscar Alleyne was in charge of managing programs on infectious diseases and informatics, public health preparedness, pandemic and catastrophic preparedness.
 In the past, he has worked with the New York State Health Department, designing software that guides responses to adverse water quality events in the area.
 When he worked in the Rockland County Health Department in New York, Dr. Alleyne developed an educational and surveillance program for a West Nile Virus outbreak.

 Dr. Alleyne holds a doctorate in public health from the New York Medical College, School of Health Sciences and Practice